merll/docker-map/README.md

 Combining the elements
 ----------------------
-An `MappingDockerClient` applies one or multiple `ContainerMap` instances to one or multiple Docker clients.
+`MappingDockerClient` applies one or multiple `ContainerMap` instances to one or multiple Docker clients.
 A container on the map can easily be created with all its dependencies by running `client.create('container_name')`.